alekcac/alekcac.github.io/web_integration.markdown

 # [](#header-1)Website intergration

-Integrating MetaPerson Editor into your website is easy and straightforward, thanks to our iframe mechanism and special JS API.
-This allows you to embed the editor directly into your website, providing a seamless and intuitive experience for your users.
+Integrating MetaPerson Creator into your website is easy and straightforward, thanks to our iframe mechanism and special JS API.
+This allows you to embed the creator directly into your website, providing a seamless and intuitive experience for your users.

-To integrate MetaPerson Editor into your website, you'll need to first create an iframe element that references our editor URL.
-We recommend using the link [https://metaperson.avatarsdk.com/iframe.html](https://metaperson.avatarsdk.com/iframe.html) to use it in an iframe, it is the same version of MetaPerson editor but without any additional controls, that allow easily resize it to the size of the iframe element.
+To integrate MetaPerson Creator into your website, you'll need to first create an iframe element that references our creator URL.
+We recommend using the link [https://metaperson.avatarsdk.com/iframe.html](https://metaperson.avatarsdk.com/iframe.html) to use it in an iframe, it is the same version of MetaPerson Creator but without any additional controls, that allow easily resize it to the size of the iframe element.

 `<iframe src="https://metaperson.avatarsdk.com/iframe.html" frameborder="0"></iframe>`

-To connect MetaPerson Editor with your Avatar SDK account you need to use JS API to set your developer credentials to the iframe.
+To connect MetaPerson Creator with your Avatar SDK account you need to use JS API to set your developer credentials to the iframe.

 ```
 function onUnityLoaded(evt, data) {